 Torch bug paste can be applied to inanimate objects or living creatures.
 One bladder contains enough paste to paint up to a 10-foot-square area; a full-round action is required per 5-foot square covered.
 A treated area glows for 1 hour and sheds as much light as a torch (emanating bright light out to 20 feet and shadowy illumination for another 20 feet beyond that).
-Torch bug paste makes a painted object highly visible, and it is often used as a temporary decoration or to mark targets in the dark.

-symbols, but these marks must be rather large, since the paste's glow obscures details.
+Torch bug paste makes a painted object highly visible, and it is often or to mark targets in the dark.
+It can be used to write short words or simple symbols, but these marks must be rather large, since the paste's glow obscures details.